MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 Data fields that are common for Outlook Mobile for this event on iOS and Android:

-- **Account** - tracks the account and its data associated with the event, values tracked in this data are in the common om field documentation
+- **Account** - tracks the account and its data associated with the event, values tracked in this data are in the common om field documentation *[This field has been removed from current builds of Office, but might still appear in older builds.]*

 - **action** - tracks the type of side bar action occurred, i.e. dismissed, help button selected, mail side bar, etc.,